-This policy and information report was adopted: November 2020 Next date to be reviewed: November 2021 or in line with any changes to SEN
+This policy and information report was checked and updated September 2021 Next date to be reviewed: September 2022 or in line with any changes to SEN

 Contents

 - 1. Aims and Objectives

 - 2. Legislation and Guidance

 - 3. Definition of SEND

 - 4. Roles and Responsibilities

 - 5. SEN information report

 - 6. Data and Record Keeping

 - 7. Monitoring arrangements

 - 8. Links with other policies and documents